C4G/support.c4gblis.org/docs/index.md

 ## Who are we?

-Together, along with [Professor Santosh Vempala](https://faculty.cc.gatech.edu/~vempala/), we have extensive experience with C4G BLIS.
+Together, we have extensive experience with C4G BLIS.

 ### Mitchell Rysavy